aws/aws-application-networking-k8s/docs/guides/pod-readiness-gates.md

 kubectl create secret tls $WEBHOOK_SECRET_NAME --namespace $WEBHOOK_NAMESPACE --cert=${CERT_FILE} --key=${KEY_FILE}

 # Step 3: after applying deploy.yaml, patch the webhook CA bundle to exactly the cert being used
-# this will ensure Kubernetes API server is able to trust the certificate presented by the webhook
+# this will ensure Kubernetes API server is able to trust the certificate presented by the webhook.
+# This step would not be required if you are using a signed certificate that is trusted by the API server
 CERT_B64=$(cat tls.crt | base64)
 kubectl patch mutatingwebhookconfigurations.admissionregistration.k8s.io $WEBHOOK_NAME \
     --namespace $WEBHOOK_NAMESPACE --type='json' \